 Going back to college as a single mom

 Mothers who dedicate themselves to achieving their professional goals while they set positive examples for their kids are some of the most inspiring people.
 Working and raising a family on your own is challenging enough, but adding college to the mix pretty much bedazzles the cape of the supermom outfit.
-To help out the best way we know how, here are some tips for those going back to school as single parents.
+We know from our students that it's certainly a dream worth pursuing.
+Get started with these tips if you're considering going back to school as a single mom.

 You're Not Alone